-Our total number of mobile billing subscribers increased by 7.7% from 263.82 million as of December 31, 2016 to 284.16 million as of December 31, 2017.
+Our total number of mobile billing subscribers increased by 10.9% from 284.2 million as of December 31, 2017 to 315.0 million as of December 31, 2018.
 Mobile billing subscribers are referred generally to subscribers who have revenue contribution in the December of the relevant years.
-The increase in the total number of mobile billing subscribers was primarily due to the substantial increase in the number of our 4G subscribers.
-The ARPU of our mobile billing subscribers increased from RMB46.4 in 2016 to RMB48.0 in 2017.
-The increase in our ARPU was mainly due to the proportion of 4G subscribers to total mobile billing subscribers increased by 21.9 percentage points year-on-year to 61.5%, partially offset by the negative effect of implementation of the PRC Government's policy of increasing network speed and reducing tariffs.
+The increase in the total number of mobile billing subscribers was primarily due to the increase in the number of our 4G subscribers.
+The ARPU of our mobile billing subscribers decreased from RMB48.0 in 2017 to RMB45.7 in 2018.
+The decrease in our ARPU was mainly due to the negative effect of (i) implementation of the PRC Government's policy of increasing network speed and reducing tariffs and (ii) intensifying market competition.